-Although the cross-sectional nature of this investigation does not allow us to infer causes and consequences, potential mechanisms that could explain our findings in iAD cases are proposed as follows: perivascular drainage of Aβ from the cortex after immunization may have resulted in increased deposition of Aβ in leptomeningeal arteries5, resulting in vessel wall remodeling and fragmentation (in the form of vessel wall splitting)31 and subsequent leakage of blood products that ended up in the underlying cortex.
-The absence of phagocytosed hemosiderin depositions (indicative of more recent bleeding) in all but one of the iAD cases as well as the predominant intraneuronal appearance of the iron depositions suggests that we are observing the chronic phase of remote bleeding events.
+Although the cross-sectional nature of this investigation does not allow us to infer causes and consequences, potential mechanisms that could explain our findings in iAD cases are proposed as follows: perivascular drainage of Aβ from the cortex after immunization may have resulted in increased deposition of Aβ in leptomeningeal arteries5, resulting in vessel wall remodeling and fragmentation (in the form of vessel wall splitting)31 and subsequent leakage of blood products into the underlying cortex.
 An alternative interpretation of our findings is that the intraneuronal iron depositions observed in iAD cases are the result of released iron from local Aβ plaques after successful Aβ plaque removal.
-Previous studies have indeed demonstrated that Aβ plaques contain iron.12,16,37,40 In this scenario, our observations would not be related to bleeding and would likely be irrelevant to ARIA as observed in the acute phase during treatment trials.
+Previous studies have indeed demonstrated that Aβ plaques contain iron.12,16,37,40 In this scenario, our observations would not be related to bleeding and would likely be irrelevant to ARIA-H as observed during treatment trials.
 Although we cannot rule out this explanation, it does not account for the observed association with severe leptomeningeal CAA and concentric vessel wall splitting.
-A third explanation is that removal of Aβ from cortical blood vessels resulted in leakage of blood products in the cortex.
-This would be in line with recent histopathological observations of reduced Aβ in the walls of cortical blood vessels with evidence of microbleeds in autopsy cases with sporadic CAA.37 However, we did not observe any cortical microbleeds on ex vivo MRI in these cases.
-Similarly, fibrin immunohistochemistry did not reveal notable blood-brain barrier permeability at the level of cortical vessels.
 Future studies, including longitudinal in vivo imaging studies in mouse models are needed to tease out the individual steps and exact sequence of events in ARIA formation.42

-An important and clinically relevant question is whether the observed neuronal mineralization may have contributed to ongoing cognitive decline in these patients, even in the absence of clinical ARIA-like symptoms.
-This is of high relevance following the recent announcement by the FDA of the approval of Aduhelm (aducanumab), an anti-amyloid antibody for the treatment of AD.
-Aducanumab causes ARIA in clinical trials31 and wider use may drive more cases of ARIA.
-Although Aβ was successfully removed in most cases, patients continued to decline cognitively during life.
-A likely explanation is that other neurodegenerative processes such as tau hyperphosphorylation and synaptic dysfunction were already well underway and continued to evolve even in the absence of the initial Aβ that triggered the disease cascade.6 Possibly, the lasting neuropathological alterations related to ARIA-H, including neuronal iron deposition, vascular dysfunction, and cortical microinfarcts might have contributed to this ongoing cognitive deterioration.
-Interestingly, we found that longer survival times were associated with increased number of reactive glial cells, while previous studies reported an overall downregulation of neuroinflammatory protein expression following A removal.24,43 This observation is detected with the addition of cases with longer post-immunization survival times and thus could reflect that the response to ongoing neurodegenerative processes, such as tau pathology, is still progressing.6,25 Future studies are needed to determine the nature of these neuroinflammatory responses.
+We found that longer survival times were associated with increased number of reactive glial cells, while previous studies reported an overall downregulation of neuroinflammatory protein expression following A removal.24,43 This observation is detected with the addition of cases with longer post-immunization survival times and thus could reflect that the response to ongoing neurodegenerative processes, such as tau pathology, is still progressing.6,25 Future studies are needed to determine the nature of these neuroinflammatory responses.